TianyuanCai/ml-notes/ml-notes/ml.md

 This incorporates all the nice features of RMSProp and Gradient descent with momentum.

-Specifically, this algorithm calculates an exponential moving average of gradients and the squared gradients whereas parameters $\beta_1$ and $\beta_2$ control the decay rates of these moving averages.
+Specifically, this algorithm calculates an exponential moving average of gradients and the squared gradients whereas parameters $beta\_1$ and $beta\_2$ control the decay rates of these moving averages.

-Notice that we’ve initialized second_moment to zero.
-So, in the beginning, second_moment would be calculated as somewhere very close to zero.
+Notice that we’ve initialized second\_moment to zero.
+So, in the beginning, second\_moment would be calculated as somewhere very close to zero.
 Consequently, we are updating parameters by dividing with a very small number and hence making large updates to the parameter.
 That means initially, the algorithm would make larger steps.
 To rectify that we create an unbiased estimate of those first and second moment by incorporating the current step.
 And then we make updates to parameters based on these unbiased estimates rather than first and second moments.

 #### Summary